onur-c/mern-blog-app/README.md

 ## Preview
   - You can register & login.
-  - You can create posts with title,description,image, and markdown content.
+  - You can create posts with title,description,image and markdown content.
   - You can edit your post.